 PricesIf it looks expensive, you do not have to buy here.
 In stores in the city you can buy cheaper products.

-About the Painted Tiles that Became the Symbol of the City of DelftThe Dutch city of Delft is known for its unique ceramic tile tiles.
+About the Painted Tiles that Became the Symbol of the City of DelftThe Dutch city of Delft is known for its unique ceramic tiles.
 These ceramic tiles are beautifully decorated, usually in shades of blue and white.
 The long history of the Delft tiles stretches over hundreds of years.
-These tiles, like other decorated vessels, were widely used in palaces, churches, and wealthy homes throughout Europe.
+These tiles, like other decorated vases, were widely used in palaces, churches, and wealthy homes throughout Europe.

 The traditional Delft tiles were produced mainly in Delft, Holland during the 17th and 18th centuries.
 Their sources of inspiration were ceramics brought in by merchants from China and some from Japan.
 The Dutch admired the Chinese china.
 They explored and began to imitate the beautifully decorated vases, urns, trays and porcelain plates.
 But the talent did its work and soon the tiles and painted dishes received a local Dutch style.
 Soon enough, they won all over Europe and their own imitations.

 The subjects of the paintings also became related to the Dutch life of the time.
 Among them were typical Dutch motifs and daily descriptions.
 Particularly prominent were paintings of animals, flowers, professionals, children's games, soldiers, cavalry, boats, ships, landscapes, mythological creatures, angels and biblical scenes.